fogus/tathata/README.markdown

 >
 > -- Okakura Kakuzo in "The Book of Tea"

 Pods are a Clojure reference type used to store transient objects.
 The implementation herein decomplects the transient/value dual from access policy and also from coordination.

-This repository is the second in a series of "[code paintings](http://blog.fogus.me/2015/02/16/code-painting/)."
+API documentation is found at [docs/API.md](docs/API.md) and is ever-evolving.

 ## Including